laraluys/MLOps4ECM_day1/Model/tutorials/optuna_and_mlflow_combination.md

 # Combining MLflow and Optuna

-When implementing optuna and mlflow together you can get everything working but running a lot of experiments using optuna can overflow the mlflow server with experiments making it less clear which models are what.
+When implementing optuna and mlflow together you can get everything working, but running a lot of experiments using optuna can overflow the mlflow server with experiments making it less clear which models are what.
 Therefore we will implement nested MLflow runs.
-This mean that there will be a main run which will show the best model of our study and underneath this run we have all the seperate runs of the different trials.
+This means that there will be a main run which will show the best model of our study and underneath this run we have all the seperate runs of the different trials.

 ## imports